kaiyikang/mini-winter/README.md

 Since we are bypassing the traditional `web.xml` configuration, we must use `addWebapp` and `WebResourceRoot` to manually **mount the file system** and map the virtual paths to the physical location of our compiled class files.

 Subsequently, we register a `ServletContainerInitializer`.
 Tomcat triggers this initializer during its startup phase.
 This hook is responsible for the critical bootstrap process: creating the `AnnotationConfigApplicationContext` (initializing the IoC container) and invoking `WebUtils.registerDispatcherServlet` to register the DispatcherServlet.
-Here is the polished English translation of your summary.
-I have ensured that technical terms like "Parent Delegation Model" and the logic behind the "Zombie Directory" issue are clearly expressed.

 ### Implementing the Boot App